 And, of course, you should have twice-yearly performance reviews to know how you perform in your role.

 Many Executives mistake the daily and weekly catch-up meetings as a time for the Assistants to talk about their performance.

 These meetings are business-critical.
 Use your performance review time to discuss your performance and your remuneration.

 Regular meetings with your Executive’s direct reports

-Last but not least, you should schedule regular meetings (over a coffee or something equally informal) with your Executive’s direct reports so that you get a sense of where the business is going from different points of view.
+Last but not least, you should schedule regular meetings (over a coffee or something equally informal) with your Executive’s direct reports to get a sense of where the business is going from different points of view.

-If your Executive works well with their direct reports, likes and trusts their team, then you should make sure that you have as much access to them as you can.
+If your Executive works well with their direct reports and likes and trusts their team, you should ensure you have as much access to them as possible.